FREE Shipping On All US Orders $75+

 To maintain healthy edges, never continue to put on product multiple days in a row without rinsing or cleansing the edges.
 Product buildup can cause our hair to dry out and break off over time.

-If you’re learning how to grow edges back, this is a critical tip.
+If you’re learning how to get edges back, this is a critical tip.
 Avoid maximum hold gels that contain a lot of alcohol.
 Avoid drying alcohols like ethanol, propanol, and isopropyl.
 Look for fatty alcohols like cetyl alcohol, cetearyl alcohol, and stearyl alcohol that provide hydrating benefits for the hair.

 Laying your edges is like the cherry on top of the ice cream, perfect to complete any hairstyle.
 Laying your edges can give you a more sleek look and can help you express your creativity.
 Be sure to moisturize your edges and always wrap them in a scarf to get hydrated, shiny, and edges that will stay laid through the day!